 People often ask me how my wife and I adopted so quickly.
 From approval to match, each of our two adoptions took four months.
 They would ask, “What was your secret?
 Was it your profile?
 Was it your agency?
 What did they like about you?
 I bet you had a great home study, didn’t you?”

-Since our kids were born I have been thinking about what it was that we did that led to our success and if there is something I can share with others that might help them succeed.
-Is there a secret formula for adopting quickly?
+When our kids were born, I started thinking about what it was that we did that led to our success and if there was something I could share with others that might help them succeed.
+Was there a secret formula for adopting quickly?

-The truth is that luck or good fortune plays an important role.
-We were fortunate that we were approved to adopt when our sons’ birth families were looking to make an adoption plan.
-We were fortunate that we put our profile on our agency’s website before our oldest child’s birth mother visited the website.
-We were fortunate in many other ways, too, but what I recently learned to appreciate is that sometimes good fortune or luck is not the completely random event that we think it is.
+The truth is that luck or good fortune played an important role.
+We were fortunate that we were approved to adopt when our sons’ birth parents were looking to make an adoption plan.
+We were fortunate that we put our profile on our agency’s website before the mother of our oldest child’s birth mother visited the website.
+We were fortunate in many other ways, too, but what I learned to appreciate is that sometimes good fortune or luck is not the completely random event that we think it is.

 So if luck plays an important role in adoption and if sometimes you can make your own luck like those who find jobs through their personal networking efforts, then what, if anything, did we do to earn our good luck?
-More importantly, is there something that any prospective adoptive family can do to increase their chances of getting lucky?
+More importantly, is there something that any adopting parent can do to increase their chances of getting lucky?
 The answer to that question is a resounding YES and leads me to my secret formula